-Back-to-School : Preparing the Sensory - Sensitive Child
+Back-to-School or Starting School: Preparing the Sensory - Sensitive Child

-The sensory sensitive child needs special consideration when preparing to go back to school.
+The sensory sensitive child needs special consideration when preparing to start school or to go back to school.

-After all, one of his biggest challenges is dealing with change, and going back to school involves just SO much change.
+After all, one of his biggest challenges is dealing with change, and going to school or going back to back to school involves just SO much change.

 UNDERSTANDING POSSIBLE REASONS FOR YOUR CHILD’S ANXIETY

 The reasons for your child’s anxiety may be purely emotional, and in this case, understanding how you can assist your child emotionally, would be of value.
 For the purpose of this discussion, however, we will consider the child who has sensory processing challenges.
 A more complete discussion of the various types of sensory processing difficulties is available in the articles on Sensory Modulation elsewhere on this website.

 The child with sensory modulation difficulties may over- or under-react to various types of sensory input.
 Typical difficulties which the child would experience could include a heightened sensitivity to touch, discomfort with certain noise or with loud noises and an avoidance of unfamiliar situations.
 They could also avoid situations in which they might be exposed to the types of sensory input which they find uncomfortable.
 They often exhibit poor behaviour in an effort to avoid uncomfortable sensory input, of they might display strange behaviour such as rocking or running on the spot, in an effort to try to manage their uncomfortable experience.
 This strange behaviour is often misinterpreted as an emotional difficulty rather than as a sensory difficulty.